|

 Mohammed Azharuddin

-My biggest disappointment was not winning the World Cup.
-May be, it was not meant to be, we tried our best.
-Otherwise, all the matches that we won under Mr Wadekar and some brilliant batting that we have witnessed from different players have been really enjoyable.
+to be, we tried our best.
+Otherwise, all the matches that we won under Mr Wadekar and some

 What is the secret to your physical fitness?

-I have made a lot of sacrifices, especially on
+I have made a lot of sacrifices, especially on my

-Do you follow any particular fitness regimen?
+Do you follow any

 It is mostly related to diet.
-I do a little bit of running and a little bit of weight for my legs and abdominal exercises.
-Not very heavy weights.
+I do a little bit of running and a little bit of

-At what point in you career did you realise fitness was an essential part of the game?
+At what point in you career did you realise fitness was an essential part of the

 Have you set any specific goals?

 I am playing for another few years.
-I have no goals and as long as I am performing and enjoying the game, there are no problems.
-I really don’t set goals, I take things as they come.
+I have no goals and as long as I am performing

-Why doesn’t Indian talent gel as a team?
+Why doesnt Indian talent gel as a team?

-In terms of victories like in the 1983 World Cup or the 1985 World Championship at Australia, contributions from all players made a big difference.
-But, we seem to lack that now?
+In terms of victories like in the 1983 World Cup or the 1985 World Championship at

 What do you think about changes that the game has undergone over the years?